 28 Sep Common Law vs. Statutory Law—What’s the Difference?

 Learning the difference between common law and statutory law can help you better understand your rights.
-Continue reading to learn more about common law vs statutory law, and examples of each.
+Continue reading to learn more about common law vs. statutory law, and examples of each.

 Common Law vs. Statutory Law

-In an effort to promote stability, the precedents set by higher courts are legally binding on lower courts.
+Common law helps promote a consistent interpretation of the law.
+Each precedent set by higher courts is legally binding in lower courts.
 When a precedent is set for a certain type of case by a higher court, then the lower court has to give the same judgment in future cases.

 Also known as civil law, statutory law is strict in its application, which means it is not subject to the same interpretation as common law.
 In other words, a statute means exactly what it says.

-If the law is still needed, then it can be renewed after the expiration.
-In this way, statutory law is flexible in order for the law to remain relevant and reasonable to the people it was designed to protect or regulate.
+If the law is still necessary, then it can be renewed after the expiration.
+In this way, statutory law is flexible in order for the law to remain relevant and reasonable to the people the law protects and regulates.

 A Criminal Defense Attorney in Phoenix You Can Trust